 The reason there was a spot of familial contention regarding the scales related to our new house in Yorkshire which my parents have pretty much built from scratch.
 My mum has kitted out the kitchen with all sorts of nice china and utensils (including a Kenwood mixer).
 The scales in the huge utensil cupboard once belonged to my nanna, and are also the type requiring a balancing act involving heavy weights.
 My dad and I both think we need to get a pair of the digital or mechanical ones to go with them, for the precise reason mentioned above - they're completely impractical for weighing out small quantities, and they also make it difficult if you just want to, for example, weigh an opened bag of pasta to find out if there's enough left in there for two people.
 My parents let the house out as a holiday cottage, and my mum thinks that we should keep the old-fashioned scales, and the old-fashioned scales alone, because "people like that sort of thing when they're on holiday".
 I don't agree - yes, they look all quaint and from a bygone age, but I think the guests would appreciate them far more if they were simply a display item, while the utensil cupboard also contained a pair of scales they could actually use in a practical context.

 Mum doesn't agree, and the battle rages on.
 This, of course, is a total hyperbole, and I think that if that's the only big subject of controversy and argument in our family, we're probably doing quite well.
 But that didn't make me any less excited when these new ProCook mechanical scales arrived in the post the other day.
-I'm quite fond of ProCook's products, having tried out their saucepans and wooden chopping boards recently.
+I'm quite fond of ProCook's products.
 They're a British company, which appeals to my sense of culinary patriotism, and their products do seem genuinely crafted to be useful and lasting.

 There's something rather retro about these scales, with their big round measurement dial and wide weighing bowl.
 They're made from stainless steel which is wipe-clean, a big improvement on our brass weighing bowl that goes a funny colour if you weigh something like cream cheese in it, because it reacts with the metal, or that goes a very funny colour if my dad forgets that it isn't dishwasher-safe and puts it in anyway.
 The weighing bowl is nice and big, too (21cm diameter) - I always struggled with my tiny Tesco plastic scales at university because the 'bowl' was actually a sort of box shape, and it could only fit about 100g of flour in it - useless for making bread or large cakes (which form about 80% of my cooking).